poof-backup/poof/README.md

 in addition to the backup of its own configuration, which defaults to `unittest` until overridden by the user.

-Verification failes because `poof` must have a minimum of two directories to backup or upload to the cloud drive:
+Verification fails because `poof` must have a minimum of two directories to backup or upload to the cloud drive:

 - A `poof` configuration backup directory